-In March 1996, the Company issued \$5.0 million principal amount convertible debentures (the "Debentures") in a private placement.
+In March 1996, the Company issued \$5.0 million principal amount convertible debentures (the "Debentures") in a private placement (the "March 1996 Financing").
 As part of the private placement, the Company issued a \$2.5 million principal amount debenture (the "First Debenture") on March 25, 1996.
 In June 1996, the First Debenture, together with interest thereon, was converted into shares of Common Stock, and warrants (the "First Warrant") to purchase 509,000 shares of Common Stock (the "First Warrant Shares") at an exercise price of \$4.00 per share were issued.
 These warrants expire in March 2001.
 In June 1996, a second \$2.5 million convertible debenture (the "Second Debenture") was issued and then converted into Series A Convertible Preferred Stock ("Series A Stock") in October 1996.
 Each share of Series A Stock is convertible at any time into a number of shares of Common Stock determined by dividing \$1,000 by the lower of (i) \$2.50 or (ii) 85% of the average of the closing bid price for the five days prior to conversion (the "Conversion Date Price").
+As of July 8, 1997, 1,400 of the 2,500 shares of Series A Stock plus accrued interest thereon had been converted into 1,328,744 shares of the Company's Common Stock.
 In June the Company issued additional warrants to purchase 500,000 shares of the Company's Common Stock (the "Additional Warrants") in connection with the conversion of the First Debenture into Common Stock.
 These warrants have an exercise price equal to \$6.00 per share and expire in March 2001.
-Additionally, warrants to purchase 250,000 shares of the Company's Common Stock were issued as finder's fees in connection with the issuance of the March 1996 \$5.0 million principal amount convertible debentures.
-Upon conversion of the Series A Stock, the holder will also receive warrants (the "Second Warrants") to purchase a number of shares of Common Stock equal to 50% of the number of shares issuable upon conversion of the Series A Stock.
+Additionally, warrants to purchase 250,000 shares of the Company's Common Stock were issued as finder's fees in connection with the issuance of the Debentures.
+Upon conversion of the Series A Stock, the holder receives warrants (the "Second Warrants") to purchase a number of shares of Common Stock equal to 50% of the number of shares issuable upon conversion of the Series A Stock.
 The Second Warrants will be exercisable at \$4.00 per share and expire five years after the date of issuance.
+As of July 8, 1997, warrants to purchase 664,372 shares of the Company's Common Stock were issued on conversion of the Series A Stock.
 There can be no assurance, however, that any or all of the warrants will be exercised, or that the Company will receive any proceeds from such exercise.
-The Company has registered for resale the approximately 2,859,000 shares of Common Stock which are issuable upon conversion of the Series A Stock, the First and Second Warrants, the Additional Warrant and the warrants issued as a finder's fee.
-If the Series A Stock and all related warrants become convertible into more than 2,859,000 shares, the Company will be obligated to register additional shares of Common Stock.
+The Company has registered for resale the approximately 3,627,000 shares of Common Stock which are issued or issuable upon conversion of the Series A Stock, the First and Second Warrants, the Additional Warrant and the warrants issued as a finder's fee.
+If the Series A Stock and all related warrants become convertible into more than 3,627,000 shares, the Company will be obligated to register additional shares of Common Stock.